 Plain Text Opt-ins

-These types of links just look like hyperlinks and don’t use anchor text.
-Sometimes you may want to do this on social media, in text-based email options, in the video, or even right in a blog post because it can be more transparent or seem that way to some of your audience.
+These types of links just look like hyper-links and don’t use anchor text.
+Sometimes do this on social media, in text-based email options, in the video, or even right in a blog post because it can be more transparent or seem that way to some of your audience.

 Graphic Opt-in Forms

-You can create beautiful opt-in forms using either landing page software or your autoresponder software to accomplish it.
-You can even attach forms to links so that when they hover over anchor text the form pops up.
+You can create beautiful opt-in forms applying either landing page software or your autoresponder software to accomplish it.
+You can even attach forms to links so that when they hover over anchor text, the form pops up.
 The possibilities are endless.

-Using a graphic form that pops up, pops under, slides over, or is within the content white space of your article, blog post, or other content.
+Applying a graphic form that pops up, pops under, slides over, or is within the content white space of your article, blog post, or other content.
 This will stand out a lot.
 It should provide the information that’s on the landing page but work as a landing page too.
-Optinmonster does this really well.
+OptinMonster does this really well.

-That way they don’t have to leave the page and can simply fill out the form, which once done, will take them to the download page.
+That way they don’t have to exit the page and can fill out the form, which once done, will take them to the download page.